Saman833/fish-run-game-turtle/README.md

 - 2D graphics with basic animations (Fish/rectangles)
 - Computes the current score based on your moves
 - Records the best score in history
+- the game comes fater/harder when the player gets more points
 - Allows replaying the game after losing the current game

 ## How to Play